liv7c/nvim-config/README.md

  # My neovim config

-Neovim config using LSP.
-All config files are written in Lua.
+This configuration uses LSP, and all configuration files are written in Lua.
+I use `lazy.nvim` for plugin management.
-It uses `lazy.nvim` as a plugin manager.

 ## Requirements

-There are a couple of dependencies necessary for this configuration to work.

-- Install [`fd`](https://github.com/sharkdp/fd) and [`ripgrep`](https://github.com/BurntSushi/ripgrep).
-Those two packages are important for the Telescope plugin to work.
+First, you need to install [`fd`](https://github.com/sharkdp/fd) and [`ripgrep`](https://github.com/BurntSushi/ripgrep), as they are both necessary for the Telescope plugin to work.
+Telescope is a great fuzzy finder handy when navigating a code base.

-- This config has been tested with a version of `neovim` that is **at least** `0.9.2`.
-If you haven't installed or have an older version of neovim, check out the [neovim installation documentation](https://github.com/neovim/neovim/blob/master/INSTALL.md).
+Additionally, this configuration requires ** at least version 0.9.2 of neovim **.
+If you still need to install it or have an older version of neovim, you can check out the [neovim installation documentation](https://github.com/neovim/neovim/blob/master/INSTALL.md).

 ## Plugins used

-Some of the plugins used:
+Some of the plugins I use include:

 - [lazy.nvim](https://github.com/folke/lazy.nvim): it is a plugin manager specifically developed for neovim ❤️
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)